 The quality of the air, water and soil in Lake District can be improved in time if the dumping of nuclear waste is stopped.
 But it will take a while until we will notice changes in local ecosystems, fauna and flora.
 The rates of the complaints matter a lot, so join our cause and help us to make from Lake District a safe place for our children.

 Tourism in Cumbria will delight its visitors with gorgeous landscapes and outdoor activities for both children and adults.
-If you travel from London and you wish to explore these lands accompanied by a London escort, you will not regret coming here.
+If you travel from London and you wish to explore these lands accompanied by an escort from https://www.eros.com/, you will not regret coming here.
 Lake District National Park provides numerous sustainable tourism initiatives and it appeals visitors from all over the world to enjoy the lovely sights and fresh air.

 Hop on a bike to take a tour of the lake, hike in the green forest and discover new trails waiting to be explored by its kind tourist.
 Do not leave garbage in this area and always keep in mind the preservation of nature and environment.
 Our goal is to make this world a better place for future generations, but the locals and small businesses can earn a lot from tourism here, too.